Search

 Ranger

-Usage: Direct delivery or stored fresh market potato with high specific gravity and medium sugar content after storage at 45° F. Works well for processing, french-fried or dehydrated product.
+Usage: Direct delivery or stored fresh market potato with high specific gravity and medium sugar content after storage at 45° F. Works well for processing, French-fried or dehydrated product.

 Tuber Appearance: Long, slightly flattened potato with white flesh and medium russet skin.